FUTUREs ARCHAEOLOGY

 “The future exists as a multitude of possibilities before it becomes reality.”

-Futures Archaeology offers a distinct way to engage with the future – unlike foresight approaches that either predict what's to come or build elaborate scenarios to identify problems and solutions.
+Futures Archaeology offers a distinct way to engage with the future.
+Much like traditional archaeology, the exploration begins with the “excavation” of a future artifact from an unrealized future.
+This makes the artifact the starting point of the future exploration, not the conclusion.
+This is a vital distinction from foresight approaches that anticipate what's to come or build elaborate scenarios to identify problems and solutions within them.
 Imagine applying that logic to studying the past.
-It would be like fabricating an entire ancient world first just to invent an artifact to place within it, instead of uncovering the artifact first and then reconstructing its context and the world it came from.
-Much like traditional archaeology, the exploration in Futures Archaeology begins with an “unearthed” future artifact, making it the starting point, not the conclusion.
-This distinction is vital.
+It would be as if one fabricated an entire ancient world just to invent an artifact to place within that world, rather than uncovering the artifact first and then reconstructing its context and the world it came from.

-Future artifacts act as windows into potential futures, offering us a glimpse of what might be and how life might feel like there.
+Future artifacts act as windows into various futures, offering us a glimpse of what could be and how life might feel like there.
 Each artifact has the potential to shift our perspectives, challenge assumptions and highlight new routes into the future.

 WHY FUTUREs ARCHAEOLOGY?